romandariana/adi-kuiper-gen/README.md

  - **06.boot-partition** - this stage adds the Intel, Xilinx and Raspberry Pi boot binaries that will be in the BOOT partition.
 It also configures files so that the image is bootable on RPI by default.

+ - **07.extra-scripts** - this stage is used to customize Kuiper image with extra scripts.
+It contains a script that runs the extra script inside chroot.
+Extra script path is retrieved from EXTRA_SCRIPT variable.

- - **07.export-stage** - this stage downloads sources for the ADI tools, debootstrap command and all packages installed in Kuiper.
+ - **08.export-stage** - this stage downloads sources for the ADI tools, debootstrap command and all packages installed in Kuiper.
 The sources can be found in `kuiper-volume/sources` inside the cloned repository on your machine.
    This stage installs the 'extend-rootfs' script that extends the rootfs partition to the dimension of the SD card.
 Additionally, during this stage the boot partition is prepared with the required boot files corresponding to the variables